A primer on the closure of algebraic complexity classes under factoring: Factoring via Hensel lifting

-\paragraph{\bf Bivariate Factoring.} The high-level idea of bivariate factoring is to first obtain factorization of $f$ modulo $y$, and then lift them using Hensel lifting.
-But before we can do that, we need to ensure that the $f$ satisfy certain properties, as described below.
+\paragraph{\bf Bivariate Factoring.} The high-level idea of bivariate factoring is to first obtain factorisation of $f$ modulo $y$, and then lift them using Hensel lifting.
+But before we can do that, we need to ensure that $f$ satisfies certain properties, as described below.

 \begin{enumerate} \item{\bf$f(x, 0)$ is square-free:} For $a \in \mathbb{F}_q$, the univariate polynomial $f(x, a)$ is square-free if and only if From \Cref{lem:res-gcd}, this is equivalent to $\Res_x(f, \partial_x f) \rvert_{y = a} \,\neq\, 0$.
 Since the degree of the resultant in $y$ is at most $2d^2$, it suffices to test $O(2d^2)$ values of $a \in \mathbb{F}_q$ (or a suitable extension) to find one for which $f(x, a)$ is square-free.
 A simple linear transformation will ensure that the resultant is non-zero at $a = 0$.
-Further, this would also imply that $f$ is square-free. \item \textbf{$f$ is monic in $x$}: Let $f_d(x)$ be the leading coefficient of $f$ of degree at most $d$.
+Further, this would also imply that $f$ is square-free. \item \textbf{$f$ is monic in $x$}: Let $f_d(y)$ be the leading coefficient of $f$ of degree at most $d$.
 Then, is a monic polynomial in $x$. \end{enumerate}

-For simplicity, we denote the monic and square-free polynomial obtained after the above transformations by $f$.
-The significance of ensuring that $f(x, 0)$ is square-free is that it allows us to apply univariate factoring algorithms \Cref{sec:univariate-factor} to compute polynomials $g_0$ and $h_0$ such that where $g_0$ is a monic irreducible factor in $x$.
-We now use Hensel lifting \Cref{thm:monic-hensel}, repeatedly $t$ times to obtain $g_k$ and $h_k$ satisfying
+For simplicity, let $f$ denote the monic and square-free polynomial obtained from the transformations above.
+Ensuring that $f(x, 0)$ is square-free is crucial, as it allows us to apply univariate factoring algorithms (\Cref{sec:univariate-factor}) to find $g_0, h_0 \in \F[x]$ such that

+where $g_0$ is a monic irreducible factor in $x$.
+We then apply Hensel lifting (\Cref{thm:monic-hensel}) for $t$ iterations to obtain $g_t$ and $h_t$ satisfying

-The lifting process is continued until $2^t > 2d^2$, a bound that hints at a connection with resultant polynomials.
-We address this connection in the proof of the following claim.
+To understand the nature of $g_0$, consider the irreducible factorisation $f = f_1, \dots, f_r$.
+When restricted to $y=0$, a bivariate factor $f_i$ may become reducible.
+Consequently, $g_0$ corresponds to an irreducible factor of the restriction of some $f_i(x, 0)$.
+Further, the lifting process continues until $2^t > 2d^2$, a bound chosen to exploit the properties of resultants, as we address in the proof of the following claim.